SWFTstudios/onlyatthekiosk-website/docs/SHOPIFY_CSV_IMPORT_GUIDE.md

 ### Step 1: Prepare the CSV File

-1. Open `docs/shopify-products-import.csv` in a spreadsheet application (Excel, Google Sheets, Numbers)
+1. Open `kiosk-shopify-products.csv` in a spreadsheet application (Excel, Google Sheets, Numbers)
 2. Review the data to ensure everything looks correct
 3. **Important**: Update image paths if you have product images ready
    - Replace `images/kiosk-placeholder-product-img.webp` with actual image URLs